X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 Be careful to match Push and Pull operations so that you don't accidentally overflow or underflow the stack.

-PLP pushes the Flags, also called P for Program Status Register.
+PLP pulls the Flags, also called P for Program Status Register.

 Use TXS or TSX to directly manage the stack pointer.

 The corresponding "Push" instructions are [PHA](#pha), [PHP](#pha), [PHX](#pha),
 and [PHY](#pha).

++c: New for the 65C02

 ---
 [[Opcodes](#instructions-by-number)] | [[By Name](#instructions-by-name)] | [[By Category](#instructions-by-category)]